sean-atkinson/row_health_wellness_program_analysis/README.md

 This project consists of three parts:
 - <b>Part 1: Targeted Insights</b>
-  * Using SQL, I offer up answers to questions from the Claims Department on things like the top hair-related products, states with the most claims, and the most frequent users of our reimbursement program.
+  * Using SQL, I offer answers to questions from the Claims department regarding things like the top hair-related products, states with the most claims, and the most frequent users of our reimbursement program.

 - <b>Part 2: Marketing Campaign Analysis</b>
   * Leveraging Excel, I assess campaign performance for our marketing team, focusing on customer acquisition and brand awareness, by selecting three metrics of interest for each.

+- <b>Part 3: Visualizations</b>
+  * With the aid of Tableau, I create dashboards for the Marketing department to monitor customer acquisition and brand awareness metrics on an ongoing basis.

-- <b>Part 3: Recommendations & Next Steps</b>
+- <b>Part 4: Recommendations & Next Steps</b>
   * Suggestions on things to take a look at going forward.

 The data I'll be using is spread out across three tables and consists of information on customers, campaigns, and claims.